louiskueh/inflation-project/README.md

 On the other hand, we can see that CBR (Bank of Canada's policy interest rate) has a negative coefficient of -1.35, implying that there is an inverse relationship between inflation and the policy interest rate.
 CIR (inflation expectations implied by bond yields) has a positive coefficient of 0.03, suggesting that there is a positive relationship between inflation and inflation expectations.

 The coefficients for the other independent variables (MSC, RGDP, TSX, IRGDP, SRGDP) are relatively small compared to the other variables - on the order of < e^-4.
 Therefore, they may not have a significant impact on inflation.
+Using all the variables we have an R-squared of `0.987`.
+After removing the above variables we get an r squared value of `0.906`

 Based on these results, we can conclude that the unemployment rate, consumer expectations, policy interest rate, and inflation expectations are important factors to consider when predicting inflation.
 However, we should keep in mind that these results are based on a specific dataset and should be interpreted accordingly.